 I am a maker.
 What I’ve come to realize about being a maker is that it transforms you into a story collector.
 When I wear my handmade clothes I am writing their story.
 The story of deciding on the fabric and choosing buttons over a zipper.
 The story of that miserable hem or the glorious placket detail.
 The whole story of construction is embedded in the fibers and the story continues to spool out into the world with every time I wear it.
 The same is true of secondhand clothes.
 Every item has a story inside.
 It is rich with story.

 I am wearing stories.

 in 2014, a year after the collapse of Rana Plaza in Bangladesh that killed over a thousand garment workers, the stories of the (mostly) women around the world making my clothes were haunting me.
 Here I was, asking the world to value my work as a woman, while the story of garment workers and the systematic de-valuing of women’s work was something I didn’t fully recognize.
 I couldn’t stop thinking about how skilled they are and how, in return, they are poorly paid and set to work in such dangerous conditions.
 Sewing gives me such deep respect for the stitches that hold my clothes together and an even deeper respect for the talent and hard work of so many women and men around the world who make the clothes we consume at such a rapid pace.
 It just didn’t sit right.

-It became impossible to ignore that the story of fast fashion is one of complete disregard for so many things I value…our shared planet and shared humanity.
-I decided to only sew, thrift or mend all the clothes in my closet.
+It is impossible to ignore the story of fast fashion.
+It is one of complete disregard for so many things I value…our shared planet and our shared humanity.
+I only sew, thrift or mend all the clothes in my closet.

 Since then I have been re-writing the story of what I wear.
 I am replacing my previous thoughtlessness with something beautiful, unique and slow.